 - HIPAA and Safety Modules;

 Interns will be tested on this information prior to beginning the practical experiences.
 A minimum grade of 80% is expected on the pre-test.
-Anyone scoring below 80% will be assigned remedial work and must retake the exam prior to starting the supervised practical experience.
 Details for all summer assignments are provided at the June pre-orientation.

 Interns must have access to a personal computer and the internet to complete graduate coursework and practicum assignments.
 Upon enrolling into the Dietetic Internship, all interns receive an e-mail account and have access to numerous computers at The Sage Colleges.

-All internship courses utilize Moodle.
-This online learning system requires Windows XP (Service Pack 2) or Windows Vista and the latest Internet Explorer (IE) browser and/or Firefox.
+All internship courses utilize Moodle, the Sage Colleges online learning platform.
+This system requires Windows XP (Service Pack 2) or Windows Vista and the latest Internet Explorer (IE) browser and/or Firefox.
 Students using Mac computers should have OS X10.3 or higher, and run Firefox and/or the latest version of Internet Explorer.
 Refer to http://www.sage.edu/resources/technology for more details about Technology at Sage.

 Graduation Requirements for Credentialing